 Part D brings together user-friendly guidance material on the analytical techniques that are applied in appraisal of both capital and current expenditure.
 These elements of the Code deal with basic introductory material, through to more technical and advanced guidance on how the analytical techniques are applied.

 Part E is a technical reference section, showing the up-to-date standard parameter values for use in technical analytical techniques.
-This section also includes a useful glossary of technical terms used throughout the Public Spending Code.

 If you have comments or queries regarding the Public Spending Code, or suggestions on how it could be improved, please send them by e-mail to email@example.com.

 To download the complete version of the Public Spending Code please click here.